 Freedom wouldn’t have come without Bengal’s contribution: Mamata Banerjee

-Banerjee referred to the harassment of Bengali-speaking people in BJP-ruled states on suspicion that they are illegal Bangladeshi migrants
+Mamata Banerjee highlighted Bengal's role in India's freedom struggle, criticizing the BJP for alleged harassment of Bengali speakers in other states.

-KOLKATA: India wouldn’t have won freedom from the British without the contribution of Bengal’s freedom fighters, writers and social reformers, chief minister Mamata Banerjee said on Thursday on the eve of Independence Day.
+India wouldn’t have won her freedom from British rule without the contribution of Bengal’s freedom fighters, writers and social reformers, chief minister Mamata Banerjee said on Thursday on the eve of Independence Day, targeting the Bharatiya Janata Party without naming it.

+“Our freedom wouldn’t have come without Bengal.
+This is part of history.

-The Trinamool Congress chairperson referred to the alleged harassment of Bengali-speaking people in BJP-ruled states recently, following the detention of migrant workers on suspicion that they are illegal Bangladeshi migrants.
+The Trinamool Congress chairperson referred to the alleged harassment of some Bengali-speaking people in BJP-ruled states recently following detention of migrant workers on the suspicion that they are illegal Bangladeshi migrants.

+Banerjee said Bengalis had to suffer after the Bengal province was divided in 1947 and East Pakistan (now Bangladesh) was formed.

 “Rabindranath Tagore composed the national anthem and Bankimchandra Chattopdahy composed Vande Mataram, our national song.
 Both are sung in the Parliament.
 The Jai Hind slogan was raised by Netaji Subhas Chandra Bose.
 Don’t forget that the first legislation to stop the practice of Sati was passed in Bengal,” Banerjee said, paying homage to Raja Rammohan Roy, the icon of the Bengal Renaissance who fought against the barbaric practice of burning widows in the pryes of their husbands.